y330/FragmentQR/README.md

-Notice:  V1.7 seems to not work when trying to copy text fragments.
-WIll fix in next release.

 **FragmentQR is a Chrome extension that makes sharing the relevant parts of a webpage easy by taking selected text and copying it to a text fragment to generate a QR code that will highlight the chosen text from the users selection in yellow[(Like this): You may need to open this page a few times for it to work](https://example.com/#:~:text=this,-domain%20in)**